CAT Normalization Process | CollegeSearch

 Calculation of CAT Raw Scores

-CAT raw score is nothing, but the actual and raw score that the candidate thinks he will get.
+CAT raw score is nothing, but the actual and raw score that the candidates think they will get.
 To determine the CAT Raw scores, the candidates first should be aware of the three basic things listed below.
 To know their raw scores, candidates will utilize the CAT answer key (final).

 1. CAT Marking Scheme (+3, -1)